Welcome to: James Russell Publishing

 THIS ARTICLE WILL HELP YOU

-It is hard on me to write this article as there are so many problems and defects it defies the imagination that such could be the case with such a popular H-D engine, transmission and frame.
+It is hard on me to write this article as there are so many problems and defects it defies the imagination that such could be the case with such a popular Harley-Davidson engine, transmission and frame.
 Whenever I visit a Harley-Davidson dealership and see all the new Twin-Cam bikes it seems among all the glitter the defects are not there (yet, I know better).
 With people buying new bikes and riders riding in and out of the parking lot it all seems so good.
 But one only needs to take a walk over to the repair shop section and it all comes raging back like a bad storm.
 You'll see a lot of stripped down engines being repaired, too many!
 The defects are real.
 If you do your research you will know that what I write here is not a fabrication.
-Many motorcycle magazines also report on these defects and their cures.
-The worse thing you can do is be ignorant and assume nothing is wrong with your Twin-Cam engine for that will only lead to disaster which most riders will painfully realize.
+Many V-Twin oriented motorcycle magazines also report on these many defects and report the cures.
+The worse thing you can do is be ignorant and assume nothing is wrong with your Twin-Cam engine for that will only lead to disaster which most riders will painfully realize, unless you are lucky to own a 2004 and later Sportster 883 or 1200 which have zero engine defects.
+However, the 883cc size engine's small size and low power output can be considered a defect in its own right that requires a 1200cc piston size upgrade which is why I always recommend buying the Sportster 1200cc engine.

 You will often notice that the repair shops at H-D dealerships are now being sealed from public view.
 They are actually hiding what is going on back there.
 What they don't want you to see is that novice, unskilled people are working on your bike.
 Tire changes are not performed by mechanics, yet should be as tire mounting errors and failure can kill quickly.
 Oil changes are also being performed by parts people, service writers and other non-mechanics.
 But this is not what you are paying for.
 You are paying top dollar for service you are not getting.
 Then, when you add in the severe engine failures due to defects of design the poor bike owner is being scalped.